psfinaki/CheckYourCzech/README.md

 4. Install [Microsoft SQL Server LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-2016-express-localdb?view=sql-server-2017#try-it-out) either as a part of SQL Server or Visual Studio
 5. Install and run [Azure Storage Emulator](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409)

+### Installation for MacOS/Linux
+First three steps are same as for Windows.

+For Azure storage emulator use [azurite](https://github.com/azure/azurite).
+Use V2 because the latest version supports Blobs only.

+To install azurite use: `npm install -g azurite@2.7.0`

+To run Azure storage emulator use: `azurite`

 ### Running the App
 1. Open PowerShell, go to the repo root
 2. Run Scraper: `fake build target runscraper`